-In connection with the Series E offering, the Company created a management incentive plan (the Incentive Plan) for certain officers, founders and key employees of the Company.
+In connection with its Series E Preferred Stock financing in December 2003, the Company established a management incentive plan (the Incentive Plan) for certain officers, founders and key employees of the Company.
 Under the terms of the Incentive Plan, up to 10% of any liquidation proceeds from the consolidation, merger, or sale of the Company will be distributed to the plan participants.
-Of the potential payout to a plan participant, 75% is based on a pre-determined formula with the remaining 25% of the payout at the discretion of the administrators of the Incentive Plan.
+Of the potential payout to a plan participant, 75% is based on a predetermined formula with the remaining 25% of the payout at the discretion of the administrators of the Incentive Plan.
 The potential payout is reduced by any amounts the participant would receive in the liquidation through stock option exercises or stock ownership.
-The Incentive Plan terminated upon the closing of our IPO on July 2, 2007.
+The Incentive Plan terminated upon the closing of our IPO on July 2, 2007 in connection with the automatic conversion of our outstanding convertible preferred stock.